 AOPA Pilot is the nation’s leading general aviation publication.
 We maintain a sharp focus on general aviation within the pages of our magazine, and we are interested in reviewing for possible publication only articles that share that focus.
 If you’re familiar with the magazine and have read several recent issues, you’ll have an idea of the types of articles that fit our editorial mission.

 Write concisely; attempt to make every word count.
-Try to include enough detail to convey your message without overloading or boring the reader, and keep in mind that too much detail can be worse than not enough.
+Include enough detail to convey your message without overloading or boring the reader, and keep in mind that too much detail can be worse than not enough.
 Elaborate on necessary details and omit irrelevant information.

 In general, articles for AOPA Pilot should be written in the third person.
 Overuse of the first person (“I,” “we”) is seen frequently in articles rejected by Pilot.
 There are times when use of the first person is appropriate, or even required, but its use generally should be avoided.

 We receive numerous manuscripts on historical subjects.
-While many of these are quite good, we seldom purchase manuscripts of an historic nature.
+While many of these are quite good, we seldom purchase manuscripts of a historical nature.
 Surveys tell us that this material does not appeal to a majority of our readers, and demand for Pilot’s editorial pages is high.
 Further, we realize that there are several aviation publications that specialize in aviation history topics.

 While all submissions are handled with utmost care, AOPA Pilot cannot be responsible for unsolicited materials sent to us.
 Do not send irreplaceable original photographs or materials unless we have indicated an interest in purchasing your manuscript and specifically request that you send such materials.
 Instead, send copies—in many cases, standard photocopies will do—or write a brief description of any such materials.

-Following are several Pilot departments that, if manuscript submissions are any indication, are very popular with contributors.
-It is not necessary to specify for which section of Pilot your submission is intended‑and if you specify a section but the editors believe that your manuscript is better suited to another part of the magazine, we will consider it for use in that section, as well.
+Following are several types of articles that may be considered for publication.
+It is not necessary to specify for which section of Pilot your submission is intended—and if you specify a section but the editors believe that your manuscript is better suited to another part of the magazine, publication, or medium, we will consider it for use in that location, as well.

 Because this is such a frequently asked question, some suggested lengths are offered here, although we are usually reluctant to state length requirements.
 Most of these lengths are flexible, so avoid the temptation to add extra words (or leave out essential details) in a quest for the perfect word count.
 In general, however, it is easier for us to cut material than to add it to someone else’s story.